ThinkLaser Director, Adrian Norton, takes a closer look at Glowforge.

-We’ve been following the progress of the boys at Glowforge with interest – we’re potential competitors so it makes sense to keep an eye on what’s going on with their work across the pond.
-Just a quick search online will show you the volume of articles that have been excitedly written about the Glowforge concept.
-And there have been plenty of trials and tribulations surrounding the product development and delivery too.
+We’ve been following the progress of the boys at Glowforge with interest – we’re potential competitors, so it makes sense to keep an eye on what’s going on with their work across the pond.
+Just a quick search online, will show you the volume of articles that have been written about the Glowforge concept.
+There have been plenty of trials and tribulations surrounding the product development and delivery too.

-During my recent states-side trip, I attended the Bay area “Maker Fair” for a couple of days, which is an absolutely bonkers concept that attracts thousands of enthusiastic Americans every year.
-I’m struggling with how to describe it without sounding rude, but let’s just say it’s unlike anything I’ve ever been to before and it deserves all the plaudits it gets.
-The reason for the visit was to look more closely at Glowforge and perhaps pick up a few quality products for distribution within the UK.
+During my recent States-side trip, I attended the Bay area “Maker Fair” for a couple of days, a concept that is absolutely bonkers, and attracts thousands of enthusiastic Americans annually.
+I’m struggling with how to describe it without sounding rude, but let’s just say it’s unlike anything I’ve ever been to before, and it deserves all the plaudits it gets.
+The reason for the visit, was to look more closely at Glowforge, and perhaps, pick up a few quality products for distribution within the UK.

 A strong Glowforge presence

-Glowforge were out in force at the show and certainly tabled one of the top attractions.
-Apart from their own stand, they’d also let a few members of the Glowforge community get their hands on the product, so they could demonstrate and talk about the whole Glowforge journey.
+Glowforge were out in force at the show, and certainly tabled one of the top attractions.
+Apart from their own stand, they had also let a few members of the Glowforge community get their hands on the product, so they could demonstrate and talk about the whole Glowforge journey.

 So how did the product measure up in light of all the hype it’s received?

-We thought we’d take the opportunity to quiz their stand staff with a few questions.
-Although they sold the product well, they still struggled to give more than marketing information, which isn’t ideal for a product like Glowforge.
+We thought we would take the opportunity to quiz their stand staff with a few questions.
+Although they sold the product well, they still struggled to give more than marketing information, which is not ideal for a product like Glowforge.

 What did Glowforge have to say?

 We questioned the team on tube cooling to start with.
-While there is a water reservoir, it seems very small and we couldn’t understand how it’s supposed to prevent overheating of the laser tube and instability in the power output.
+While there is a water reservoir, it seems very small, and we couldn’t understand how it is supposed to prevent overheating of the laser tube, and instability in the power output.

 Here’s what it comes down to: